DreadX0/thursday/README.md

 # thursday
-this is DreaX and jaysen and krew
+this is DreaX

-we play games for a living u should too have fun
+i play games for a living u should too have fun

 fnaf1:https://pixeldrain.com/u/ooagRLSh